Margaret Roach Wheeler: Exhibitions

-In 1985, Wheeler exhibited the pieces for Gilcrease, and then in 1986 and 1987, she participated in the Red Earth Festival fashion show.
+In 1985, Wheeler exhibited at the Gilcrease Museum, and then in 1986 and 1987, she participated in the Red Earth Festival fashion show.
 She also participated in 1986 in the Talking Threads: Contemporary Native American Fashions exhibition held at the Wheelwright Museum of the American Indian in Santa Fe.
 In 1988, she participated in the Handweavers Guild of America international fashion show, known as Convergence.
 The biannual exhibit occurs at the end of a conference to teach weaving techniques and ends with a juried selection of works.
 She was the only Native American artist who participated and her work was selected for the fashion show.
 Wheeler continued her participation in the event through the late 1990s, but also began exhibiting at the Santa Fe Indian Market.

 Wheeler has participated in group exhibitions at the Heard Museum, Museum of Indian Arts and Culture, Institute of American Indian Arts, the Museum of Arts and Design, and the National Museum of the American Indian.
 During Native Fashion Now at NMAI's George Gustav Heye Center in Manhattam, she was also chosen as one of four Native American fashion designers chosen to speak on textile arts.